KashiwaByte/KashiwaByte/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on 西安电子科技大学
+- 🔭 I’m currently working on Xidian University
 - 🌱 I’m currently learning AI
 - 🤔 I’m looking for help with  AI master
 - 📫 How to reach me: kashiwabyte@foxmail.com